Soossie/TreasureChest2/README.md

-# Welcome to search the Treasure Chest!
+# Welcome to the search of the Treasure Chest!

 ## Prequisites before playing
 To play, you must have MariaDB and mysql installed.